Benefit In Kind

 Certain benefits are calculated differently, each BIK in the below list has its own rules.
-Click on the links for more information on that BIK.
+Click on the links for more information.

-If employers want to pay the tax due on their employee’s BIK they can do so with an arrangement with Revenue.
-When calculating this, be sure to “gross up” – more details on Grossing Up.
+If employers want to pay the tax due on their employees’ BIK they can do so through an arrangement with Revenue.
+When calculating this, be sure to “gross up” the value of the Benefit.
+Follow the link for more details on Grossing Up.

 Tax free BIK

 This small benefit tax exemption is a great opportunity for employers to cost effectively reward their staff.
 Many employers avail of this opportunity particularly over the Christmas period.
-To assist employers to compliantly reward their staff we introduced our Paycheck Plus Perfect Card.
-These are prepaid Mastercards that are Revenue approved for the Small Benefit Exemption which can be used at 32 million locations worldwide with no option to be redeemed for cash.
-As a result, this is a simple, quick and cost effective resource for employers, saving tax and allowing staff to spend their employee reward wherever they choose.
+To let employers reward their staff compliantly we introduced our Paycheck Plus Rewards Card.
+These are prepaid Mastercards that are Revenue approved for the Small Benefit Exemption which can be used at 32 million locations worldwide.
+This is a simple, quick and cost effective resource for employers, saving tax and allowing staff to spend their employee reward wherever they choose.

 Paycheck Plus, Your Outsourced Payroll Provider

 Paycheck Plus is an award-winning outsourced payroll provider, serving businesses across Ireland and the UK.
 With industry-leading accuracy levels, strict levels of confidentiality and top-rated payroll processes.
 We provide comprehensive, ISO and ISAE 3402 accredited, payroll outsourcing services to organisations of all sizes.

 Our highly experienced payroll processing experts can help you to navigate all aspects payroll processing including payroll consultancy, payroll audits, payroll reporting, payroll training, company set-up & wind-down, and special projects.